The fees listed here apply to most campsites in each category, but check individual campsites as prices might vary.

 Backcountry campsites have toilets and a water supply which may be from a stream.
 Picnic tables, cooking shelters or fireplaces may be provided.

-Fees: Prices vary - check individual campsite pages
+Fees: Prices vary – check individual campsite pages.

 Great Walk campsites

 Except for the Milford Track and Paparoa Track, all Great Walks offer camping near huts or in designated areas.
-There are nearly 60 Great Walk campsites offering basic facilities including toilets, handwashing sinks and a water supply (treated or untreated*).
-Some have picnic tables and cooking shelters.
-Note that these do not include the indoor facilities provided at Great Walk huts.
+There are nearly 60 Great Walk campsites offering basic facilities including toilets, handwashing sinks and a water supply with some being treated and some untreated.
+Untreated water should be boiled before use to ensure it's safe.